Sorry, you need to enable JavaScript to visit this website.

 Image of family

-The District of Columbia Earned Income Tax Credit (EITC)
+The District of Columbia Earned Income Tax Credit (DC EITC)

-The District of Columbia Earned Income Tax Credit (EITC) is a refundable tax credit designed especially for low- and moderate-income workers.
-Because the EITC is a refundable credit, a person who qualifies for this credit may receive a refund even if he or she does not owe any taxes for the year.
+The District of Columbia Earned Income Tax Credit (DC EITC) is a refundable tax credit designed especially for low- and moderate-income workers.
+Because the DC EITC is a refundable credit, a person who qualifies for this credit may receive a refund even if they do not owe any taxes for the year.
+For tax year 2024, the DC EITC is 85% of the federal EITC.

 Pages